MelihY9151/github-tutorial/README.md

 #### Auto save
   1. On the *LEFT* side  scroll down click **Experimental**
   2. Change **Auto-Save** dropdown to On **Focus Change**

+#### SSH importance
+ This is used in order to help solve conectivity problems in a cloud.
+SSH (Secure Shell or Secure Socket Shell) network protocol that gives user particular system administrator.
+Secure way to access a computer over unsecured network

 ---

 ## Repository Setup